 Upon successful completion of the SOLAS Safety Awareness Training Programme, participants will be issued with a SOLAS Safe Pass Registration Card.

 On completion of the Safe Pass Programme the Tutor uploads the participant's results onto the SOLAS Card Management System.
-Registration Cards are printed once a week by the Printing Company and the Printing Company issues the Card directly to the ATO/Tutor for distribution to the participant.
-It takes approximately 7 working days, from the date the Tutor uploads the participant's file to the SOLAS database, for Registration Card to be issued to the Tutor.
+Registration Cards are printed twice per week by the Printing Company and the Printing Company issues the Card directly to the ATO/Tutor for distribution to the participant.
+It takes approximately 5 working days, from the date the Tutor uploads the participant's file to the SOLAS database, for Registration Card to be issued to the Tutor.
 Delays in issuing a Registration Card may be encountered if there are any queries/errors arising regarding the information provided in the participant's file.